NeevChandiramani/NSI-End-Project-2024/readme.md

 # Chess Game using Python

 ## Description
 This project is a basic chess game implemented using Pygame.
 It was created by [@Neev Chandiramani](https://github.com/neevchandiramani), [@Arisen3798](https://github.com/Arisen3798), and [@FloLoww](https://github.com/FloLoww) as part of a school project.
+We had to follow a strict python syntax, with only the python basics.

 ## Table of Contents
 - [Installation](#installation)